msv-lab/angelix/doc/Manual.md

 ## Configuration ##

 Default Angelix configuration corresponds to a very narrow repair search space.
-Typically, you need to specify a defect class, synthesis levels and bounds for symbolic execution and program synthesis.
-The value of the paramenters depends on the size and the structure of your subject programs.
+Typically, you need to specify defect classes, synthesis levels and bounds for symbolic execution and program synthesis.
+The values of the paramenters depends on the size and the structure of your subject programs.

 Run `angelix --help` to see the list of available options.
 You can find example configurations for small programs in `tests/tests.py` of Angelix distribution and in `options.json` file for large programs in ICSE'16 experiments [scripts](http://www.comp.nus.edu.sg/~release/angelix/angelix-experiments.tar.gz).